lightstep/opentelemetry-prometheus-sidecar/README.md

       --prometheus.max-point-age=PROMETHEUS.MAX-POINT-AGE
                                  Skip points older than this, to assist recovery.
 Default: 25h0m0s
-      --prometheus.scrape-interval=PROMETHEUS.SCRAPE-INTERVAL ...
+      --prometheus.health-check-request-timeout=PROMETHEUS.HEALTH-CHECK-REQUEST-TIMEOUT
+                                 Timeout used for health-check requests to the prometheus endpoint.
+Default: 5s --prometheus.scrape-interval=PROMETHEUS.SCRAPE-INTERVAL ...
                                  Ignored.
 This is inferred from the Prometheus via api/v1/status/config